patmolloy/get-and-clean-data/CodeBook.md

 ### Extract only the mean and standard deviation variables

-From the merged data set is extracted and intermediate data set with only the values of estimated mean (variables with labels that contain "mean()") and standard deviation (variables with labels that contain "std()").
+From the merged data set is extracted an intermediate (internal) data set with only the values of estimated mean (variables with labels that contain "mean()") and standard deviation (variables with labels that contain "std()").
 We ignore case.